jd3busk/pybackup/README.md

 These entries can be IP or FQDN (assuming DNS works).

 ## Set creds as local environmental variables (optional)
+If you don't wish to be prompted for credentials everytime the script is ran you can optionally set the following environmental variables.
 ```
 export NETMIKO_USERNAME="cisco"
 export NETMIKO_PASSWORD="cisco"